 Lots of detail inevitably takes lots of time; my largest projects take six to eight months to complete and my smaller drawings take a couple of weeks.

-Started in February 2021, my current drawing in-progress is the largest drawing I have tackled to date ( (title tbc), on a drawing board measuring 2.2 x 1.2 metres.
+Started in February 2021, Whaley McWhaleface is the largest drawing I have tackled to date, on a drawing board measuring 2.2 x 1.2 metres.
 It depicts an ancient humpback whale with her calf.

 As you look closer, a thousand tiny details reveal themselves; the individual animals making their home in the coral reefs that have established on her colossal body.